mcm223/dwa15-spring2018/servers-and-git/production-domain.md

 Also, if you already own a domain you'd like to use, I only recommend doing so if you're comfortable configuring DNS settings&mdash; I don't want your practice in this course to interfere with any existing real-world sites.

-After you create your domain, find your **DNS settings** within your domain companies' control panel.
+After you create your domain, find your **DNS settings** within your domain company's control panel.
 In Namecheap, these settings are located by finding the domain you'd like to configure in your **Domain List** and then clicking **Manage**.
-Then, find the tab for **Advanced DNS**
+Then, find the tab for **Advanced DNS**.

 There are two separate records you'll want to configure in your DNS settings.
 The following is a screenshot of what you're aiming for, with explanation below.